The World Union of Olympic Cities has been created by the city of Athens, host of the I and XXVIII Olympiad and the city of Lausanne, Olympic Capital.

 The conference is organized for representatives of cities, regions and countries around the world interested in learning more about effective and smart strategies that connect sport and cities.
 Whether the vision is, to host other sporting event or to create new ways to develop a city with an active and healthy life-style, the conference will provide the most high-level and prestigious platform ever for exchange of ideas and experience among cities of all sizes.

-The World Union of Olympic Cities is very proud of the success of the third edition of the Smart Cities & Sport Summit that took place on October 10-12 in Lausanne, Switzerland.
+The World Union of Olympic Cities is very proud of the success of the sixth edition of the Smart Cities & Sport Summit that took place on November 12-14 2019 in Tokyo, Japan.

 The Annual Meeting of the World Union of Olympic Cities is exclusively reserved to Olympic Cities and is organized in strong collaboration with the International Olympic Committee (IOC).

 The Annual Meeting is a platform to promote a proactive management of the Games’ legacies.
 With this platform, the Union will encourage the many ways former, current and future host cities of the Games can maximize the tangible and intangible legacies of the Games based on the sharing of experiences and knowledge.

 The next Annual Meeting of the World Union of Olympic Cities will be held end of 2020.